ucrawler/nntplexer/README.md

 1 or more hetzner 4 core vm's + 1 or more accounts from https://whatsmyuse.net/ is what you need.

+Destroy and re-create VM when reaching 20 TB to reset bandwidth :-)

 ## Proxying

 ### nginx